-- Your xSeries 440 server supports the installation of up to two diskette drives. - The diskette drive must be installed in the left drive bay.
+- Your xSeries 440 server supports the installation of up to two diskette drives. - If only one diskette drive is installed, it must be installed in the left drive bay.

 Complete the following steps to remove and install a diskette drive in your server: